Barcode Mismatch

 seuratObj <- RenameCells(seuratObj, new.names = cell.barcodes)

-For all visualizations in scRepertoire, there are 2 ways to adjust the color scheme:
+For all visualizations in scRepertoire, you have two primary ways to adjust the color scheme.

 cloneCall="strict",